up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 !!! note "Password changes"
     As of firmware version __1.0.21__, the WAS-110 web UI and SSH default passwords have changed.

-Out of the box, the WAS-110 isn't fully compatible with varying ISP OLT configurations; with issues ranging from vendor specific managed entities to VEIP to IEEE standards such as [802.1X] and [802.1ad].
-Due to these incompabilities and discovered bugs, a community firmware[^1] was curated to fix any impeding issues[^2].
+Out of the box, the WAS-110 is not fully compatible with varying ISP OLT configurations, with issues ranging from vendor-specific managed entities to VEIP to IEEE standards such as [802.1X] and [802.1ad].
+Due to these incompatibilities and discovered bugs, a community firmware[^1] has been curated to fix any impeding issues[^2].

   [802.1X]: https://en.wikipedia.org/wiki/IEEE_802.1X
   [802.1ad]: https://en.wikipedia.org/wiki/IEEE_802.1ad